HEADLINES from around the world, nation, state and area. - Knox TN Today

 Local headlines

-Old Gray Cemetery Walking Tour: Join Laura Still, founder of Knoxville Walking Tours, on Monday, September 8, 5:30-7:30 p.m.

-Weather: Mid 80s with chance of rain According to the National Weather Service, today will be mostly sunny, with a high near 89.
-Tonight, the rain chances heighten with a low around 67.
-The weekend has a 60% chance of showers through Saturday and Sunday.
+J.C.
+Holdway makes national top 50.
+Knoxville’s J.C.
+Holdway on Union Avenue, made the New York Times 2025 list of the 50 best restaurants in America.
+See full story on WBIR.

-Saturday: Market Square Farmers Market Every Saturday, 9 a.m.- 1 p.m.
-Nourish Knoxville operates four, producer-only farmers’ markets in Knoxville, Tennessee.
+Market Square Farmer’s Market Every Wednesday, 10 a.m.- 1 p.m.
+Nourish Knoxville operates four producer-only farmers’ markets in Knoxville, Tennessee.
 Everything sold at our farmers’ markets is grown/raised/produced by the vendor within a 150-mile radius of Knoxville, Tennessee.

-Halls Farmers Market: Sponsored by the Halls Crossroads Women’s League every Saturday, 9 a.m. – noon at Beaver Dam Baptist Church, 4328 E. Emory Rd., Knoxville, 37938.
-Offered at the market: local seasonal produce, fresh bakery goodies, local honey, handmade aprons & hand-created crafts, and so much more, including free arts & crafts for the kiddos in the Kidz Korner.
+Weather: Warm temps, sunny skies According to the National Weather Service, today is sunny, with a high near 82 and tonight will have a low around 57.

+Ijams Nature Center Ijams has programs, activities and events for all ages on a weekly basis, and almost every day.
+Check their Calendar of Events here.

-Knoxville/ Knox County Planning Commission: Meets the second Thursday of each month.
+Knoxville/Knox County Planning Commission: The Planning Commission meets the second Thursday of each month.
 Find agenda, minutes, and information here.

 Public Safety Personnel: Keep up with the latest news from Knoxville Police Department, Knox County Sheriff’s Office, Fire Department- City of Knoxville, and Rural Metro Fire.